ChrisAsercion/Battleship/README.md

 Working with Paul we used several different work collaboration styles.
 It was often helpful to us to plan what we did on a Miro board to show the progress of the project and where it was going.
 We worked individually, as well as paired code collaboration to work together.

 Feedback was good, but I could personally use more direction in the more technical aspects of the project.
 The feedback was given more on the project overall.

+PB - Iteration 3 did give a set of expectations for program behavior.
+We used these behaviors as functionality targets.
+We then broke the path to those targets into discreet steps and began coding for each step.

+PB - I would like to make the board render method a procedural one.
+It would take in a range of cells and render the board from that range.
+That would allow ranges of different sizes to be used and would also pave the way for making it possible to play the game with different board sizes.

+PB - We agreed on a very general outline of what the project would entail.
+We then met for pair-coding sessions at the beginning to build the basic framework of the game together.
+After that, we alternated between coding specific features on our own and coming back together to pair-code.
+We would also pair-code specific problems or rough spots in the code.

+PB - We were always open to regular feedback.
+All of our feedback was constructive and helped in moving the project forward.
+We used a combination of Zoom, Slac, and comments on GitHub.